The Chase Travel Portal can be one of the best ways to utilize your hard-earned reward points.

-This review article will walk you through step-by-step on how to use the portal for all forms of travel (airlines, hotels, rental cars, cruises) and I’ll look at if travel through the portal is more expensive.
+This review article will walk you through step-by-step on how to use the portal for all forms of travel (airlines, hotels, rental cars, cruises) and I’ll also look at if travel through the portal is more expensive.

 What is the Chase Travel Portal?

-The Chase Travel Portal is an exclusive online travel agency (OTA) powered by Expedia that allows Chase cardholders to book travel with their Ultimate Rewards or by paying via a credit card.
+The Chase Travel Portal is an exclusive online travel agency (OTA) powered by Expedia that allows select Chase cardholders to book travel with their Ultimate Rewards or by paying via a credit card.

 - Chase Freedom: 1 cent per point

 - Chase Freedom Unlimited: 1 cent per point

 - Chase Ink Cash: 1 cent per point